Convexity on manifolds without focal points and applications: Some applications of convex functions in manifolds without focal points

 is positive definite as $\mathrm{Hess}~r$ is strictly positive showing that $f$ is strictly convex.
 A real-valued function $\varphi$ on a manifold is called an exhaustion function if all its sub-level sets $\{\varphi\leq c\}$ are compact.
 Notice that the sub-level sets of $f$ are given by

 and hence are all compact.
 Here $B(p, c)$ denotes the closed ball of radius $c$ centred at $p$.
 Thus $f$ is also an exhaustion function on $M$.
 For convenience, we summarize this discussion as a lemma. \begin{lemma} Let $M$ be a simply connected Riemannian manifold without focal points.
-Then it possesses a smooth strictly convex exhaustion function with bounded gradient. \end{lemma}
+Then it possesses a smooth strictly convex function which is Lipschitz and an exhaustion. \end{lemma}